 - So its Rating should be Standard.

-- Normally 1 Ampere and 5 Ampere are the standard rating of the secondary winding of the CT.
+- Normally 1 Ampere and 5 Ampere are the standard ratings of the secondary winding of the CT.

 - As per specification EHV CTs are having Four or Five Secondary Windings separately wound on its Cores.